Glam Ghosts

 I just couldn't believe what I was seeing how did this happen who called

-Who are any of these people at this point?
+who paid for the tow who are these who are any of these people at this point

 So I made my way onto the porch